FedorIvanov37/sv-terminal/README.md

 * Fixed
-  * All problems around old JSON files incompatibility
+  * All problems around old JSON file incompatibility
   * Transaction field max_amount has no effect
-  * SIGNAL fall down in some cases of fields validation
+  * SIGNAL fall down in some cases of field validation
   * Code optimization, minor bug fixes